hazelcast/hazelcast/README.md

 - Disable join over multicast, TCP/IP and AWS by setting the `enabled` attribute of the related tags to `false`.
 - Enable Discovery SPI by adding "hazelcast.discovery.enabled" property to your config.

-The following is an example declarative configuration.
+Following are example declarative and programmatic configuration snippets:

 ```xml
  <hazelcast>